bitcoin-dev-project/warnet/docs/lightning.md

 Warnet can export data required to run [sim-ln](https://github.com/bitcoin-dev-project/sim-ln) with a warnet network.

-With a network running, execute: `warcli network export` with optional argument `--network=<network name>` (default is "warnet").
+With a network running, execute: `warnet network export` with optional argument `--network=<network name>` (default is "warnet").
 This will copy all lightning node credentials like SSL certificates and macaroons into a local directory as well as generate a JSON file required by sim-ln.